prorev/prorev.github.io/_posts/2021-11-28-raspberry-pi.md

-## 2.Raspbian is the only operating system available for Raspberry Pi?
+## 2. Raspbian is the only operating system available for Raspberry Pi?

 ☐ True  ☑ False